muriloHoracio/TERL/README.md

 ```

 ### -md, --model-export-dir
 Parameter that defines the folder where the model will be exported.
 The value should be the relative or absolute path to the desired folder.
-We suggest the use of folder Models created on the folder CNNTEC.
+We suggest the use of folder Models created on the folder TERL.

 Default value is: Models/Model_yyyymmdd_HHMMSS